When is the summer solstice in 2024?

 In the southern hemisphere, where the summer solstice occurs in December, the day is instead strongly associated with Christmas, having once been the day of its celebration until various calendar changes shifted the dates apart.

 When is the spring equinox?

 The spring equinox occurs in March.
-In 2021 it will occur on 20 March at 9.37am.
+In 2023 it occurred on 20 March at 9:24pm GMT.

 What is an equinox?